Clean Energy Incentive Navigator

 The Clean Energy Incentive Navigator program is a nationwide effort to advance affordable, renewable, and resilient power resources in communities that have historically been left out of the clean energy transition.

 Organizations in six cities (Baltimore, Boulder, Buffalo, Milwaukee, Philadelphia, and Kaunakakai) were awarded funding to support internal capacity building to become a Clean Energy Incentive Navigator.
-Navigator organizations will become local knowledge hubs for solar and battery storage technologies and available incentives, so that they can support community members that are developing and seeking funding for a solar paired with battery storage (solar+storage) project.
-Navigator organizations will conduct regional outreach and engagement on solar+storage, and they will develop learning materials geared towards their community’s needs.
+Navigator organizations became local knowledge hubs for solar and battery storage technologies and available incentives, so that they can support community members that are developing and seeking funding for a solar paired with battery storage (solar+storage) project.
+Navigator organizations conducted regional outreach and engagement on solar+storage, and they will develop learning materials geared towards their community’s needs.
 The lessons learned and resources developed through this effort will support community-serving organizations nationwide in advancing renewable, resilient, and reliable energy technologies.

 The Clean Energy Incentive Navigator Program is supported with funding from the Leon Lowenstein Foundation.